borisz264/ribo_seq/README.md

 *   gzip your fastq files and put them in one folder
 *   make a settings file for your experiment.
 An example file is included, and an annotated version is included, as comments are not allowed in json files.

+*   If you change a parameter and restart the pipeline, it is best to delete all of the output, or at least all of the output past the affected point.
+Otherwise the pipeline will use your old intermediates.

 ### Prerequisites
 Dependencies
 *    skewer read adaptor trimmer downloaded and added to path (https://github.com/relipmoc/skewer) (0.2.2 tested)